ag-informatics/ag-informatics-seminar/2-software-show-tell/README.md

-# Digital Agricutlure: Software Show & Tell
+# Digital Agriculture: Software Show & Tell

 Come to class prepared to show us a piece of software that you think of as an example of a digital agricultural tool.